-Emily is now an Assistant Professor at Utah State University's Department of Environment and Society.
+Emily is now an Assistant Professor at Emory University's Department of Environmental Science.

 John J. Nay graduated with his Ph.D. in 2017.
 His graduate studies focused on computational decision science, combining machine learning, behavioral economics, and field work in Sri Lanka and Bangladesh.
 John applied machine learning tools and agent-based modeling to a wide variety of problems, from identifying the strategies real people use in playing games to analyzing law and policy.

 While he was still a graduate student, John founded a company, Skopos Labs, which applies artificial intelligence to predicting developments in policy and financial markets, with an emphasis on connections to climate change.

-John divides his time between being CEO of Skopos Labs and a postdoctoral fellowship in legal informatics at the New York University Law School and in internet and society at Harvard University's Berkman Klein Center for Internet and Society.
+After graduating, John divided his time between being CEO of Skopos Labs and two postdoctoral fellowships: in legal informatics at the New York University Law School and in internet and society at Harvard University's Berkman Klein Center for Internet and Society.

 Laura Benneyworth graduated with her Ph.D. in 2016.
 Her graduate studies focused on integrating detailed chemical analysis of water quality in Bangladesh with social-scientific research on people's perceptions of water quality and the sources of water they use.